camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 ```<activiti:formProperty type="string" ...```

-in order to use your process.
-You might find other things not parseable, then you have to adjust your BPMN XML file.
+You might find other things not parseable, as a result you have to adjust your BPMN XML file.
 We recommend that you verify your BPMN models by a simple unit test case:

 ```
 @Test
 @Deployment(resources = { "MyModel.bpmn" })
 public void testParsingAndDeployment() {
-  // nothing is done here, as we just want to check for exceptions during deployment }
+  // nothing is done here as we just want to check for exceptions during deployment }
 ```

 After fixing all issues you can deploy a new version of the process definition in Camunda and [upgrade existing process instances](https://docs.camunda.org/manual/7.5/user-guide/process-engine/process-instance-migration/) to it.
 Another alternative is to tweak the BPMN XML directly in the database.
 It is stored in the `ACT_GE_BYTEARRAY` table in `bytes_` as string.
-With a proper database tool you can edit it there.
-But be careful :-)
+With a proper database tool you can edit it there but be careful. :-)

 # Check feature differences

 We forked from Activiti 5.11.
 Since then, both project evolved in parallel.
-Luckily, Activiti developed much fewer new features than Camunda (which is not my personal opinion, but easy to see in [OpenHub statistics](https://www.openhub.net/p/_compare?project_0=camunda+BPM+platform&project_1=Activiti)).
+Luckily, Activiti developed fewer new features than Camunda (which is not my personal opinion, but easy to see in [OpenHub statistics](https://www.openhub.net/p/_compare?project_0=camunda+BPM+platform&project_1=Activiti)).
 However, there are features that are not in Camunda BPM, or requirements we solved differently (a good read about us solving a couple of things differently, for good reasons, is [Camunda Engine Evolution since Activiti Fork](xxx)).

 In this post I do not want to list each and every Activiti feature not available in Camunda.
 I concentrate on the most common things.
-If you face any missing feature which turns out to be a show-stopper for you, make sure you contact us, either via the [Forum](https://forum.camunda.org/) for community users or via the [Contact Form](https://camunda.com/about/contact/) if you plan to go for an Enterprise Subscription.
+If you face missing any feature which turns out to be a show-stopper for you, make sure you contact us, either via the [Forum](https://forum.camunda.org/) for community users or via the [Contact Form](https://camunda.com/about/contact/) if you plan to go for an Enterprise Subscription.
 So far, we have always found a solution for migration users, either by simple workarounds, by custom plug-ins to the Camunda engine or by adding the feature to Camunda itself.

 ## Activiti Explorer
 The most prominent feature solved differently is the Activiti Explorer.
-We dumped this component completly, as for us the target user of it was unclear.
+We dumped this component completly as for us the target user of it was unclear.
 The Explorer mixes task management, process operations and administration in one tool, which, by the way, was pretty unintuitive.
 We tested that in various customer scenarios and decided to develop new tools for Camunda.
 So in our universe you have:

 * [Camunda Tasklist](https://docs.camunda.org/manual/7.5/webapps/tasklist/): A tasklist application targeting the end user (we call them: process participants, because they participate in processes during runtime).
 You can still use Activiti Form fields for auto-generated forms, but you can also leverage [powerful HTML forms](https://docs.camunda.org/manual/7.5/user-guide/task-forms/#embedded-task-forms).
 * [Camunda Cockpit](https://docs.camunda.org/manual/7.5/webapps/cockpit/): Tooling for the operator, where you can see all deployed processes, all running instances, history and audit data, reporting and so on.
 An operator can easily engage in the process by changing data, canceling processes, [migrating versions](https://docs.camunda.org/manual/7.5/webapps/cockpit/bpmn/process-instance-migration/), doing ["token jumps"](https://docs.camunda.org/manual/7.5/webapps/cockpit/bpmn/process-instance-modification/) and so on.
 Some features can be used in a bulk-fashion, meaning you can also cancel millions of process instances in one go (yes - we do have customers needing these capabilities).